 The rolling marshmallow tip looks like a marshmallow and can rotate 360 degrees.
 It is one of the most common cane tips and allows users to go across a variety of surfaces with ease and have constant contact with the ground.
 This is my everyday cane and I have tons of friends that use it as well- the marshmallow tip appears in the emoji for blindness canes as well.

 The ball tip rotates like the marshmallow tip.
 It is much larger in size, with the largest tip being the size of an orange.
 The ball tip is great when learning how to use a cane, or for walking for long periods of time without wearing down a cane tip.
-It can be fairly heavy, so it works best for constant contact techniques.
+It can be fairly heavy, so it works best for constant contact techniques where the cane tip is always on the ground.
 I used to have a glow in the dark cane with a ball tip that I used when I have to walk near areas with traffic at night, and now have a large ball tip that I bring when I am walking on uneven terrain.

 - Blindness Canes and Nighttime: Navigating College Campuses